dimsumlabs/dsl-accounts/docs/cash_files.md

 loaded from an external file.
 This document could then record where to find the external file so that users can understand what tags are available.

+# Recording expected future transactions

+In order to help with forecast of future financial status, there is an option for loading more cash files from a second directory.
+If the `---includefuture` option is given to the balance.py command, it will load files from `"cash/future/*.txt"` (It also relaxes the `#balance` pragma checks for these files)

+It is expected that these files will all include transactiosn tagged with one of the `!forcast` bang tag variants.

+When recording an expected monthly transaction, the record_date used should normally be the date that this reoccuring transaction started (even if this is in the past) - if a minor change (say, to the wording or the "until" date) occurs, then there is no need to change the record_date.

+The record_date therefore becomes a simple proxy for the "start of membership" or when the "service contract start date"

+(For simple payments, with one transaction per month, there is logic to remove the forecast payment when the real payment is recorded)